ISISNeutronMuon/quickBayes/paper/paper.md

 It is common in science to have multiple hypotheses that could describe your data.
 Each one of these hypothesis provides a mathematical description of the data and gives unique physical insight into the data.
-However, it is not always obvious which hypothesis is the correct one and to demonstrate this figure \ref{fig_peaks} show Quasi Elastic Neutron Scattering (QENS) data fitted with one and two Lorentzian peaks.
+However, it is not always obvious which hypothesis is the correct one and to demonstrate this Figure \ref{fig_peaks} show Quasi Elastic Neutron Scattering (QENS) data fitted with one and two Lorentzian peaks.
 The [`quickBayes`](https://quickbayes.readthedocs.io/en/latest/) package is designed to make it easier for users to determine which hypothesis is correct given their data.
 At present there are example workflows for: